lbussy/brew-bubbles/docs/firmwareupdate/index.rst

 During this process, both the firmware and the SPIFFS updates apply.
 When the update is complete, the application settings are re-applied, and a completion message is displayed.

+The controller's onboard LED may flicker during the upgrade.
+Once complete, the LED remains steady on or off, depending on whether the sensor is blocked.

 .. figure:: 3_update_firmware.jpg
    :scale: 45 %
    :align: center